Police in Argentina arrest 4 in killing of British tourist

 BUENOS AIRES, Argentina (AP) — Police in Argentina have arrested four men suspected in the killing of a British tourist who was shot during a robbery attempt, authorities said Monday.

-Authorities were searching for a fifth person, the alleged ringleader of the group that killed Briton Matthew Charles Gibbard in Buenos Aires on Saturday, according to Argentine officials.
+Authorities were searching for a fifth suspect in the murder of Briton Matthew Charles Gibbard in Buenos Aires on Saturday, according to Argentine officials.

 Gibbard, 50, was shot as he and his stepson approached a luxury hotel in the Puerto Madero area of the Argentine capital.
 The stepson, a 28-year-old Briton, suffered a gunshot wound.
 The assailants were on a motorcycle and supported by accomplices in a car, and the tourists tried to resist the attack, according to an official account.